time-link/timelink-kleio/README.md

 IDEA debugger to the running MHK app.

-The recomended way is to stop the kleio server that is started with MHK and start a locall server in VSCode as explained above, and associating it with the same mhk-home directory of the MHK beeing jointly tested, as described bellow.
+The recomended way is to stop the kleio server that is started with MHK and start a local server in VSCode as explained above, and associating it with the same mhk-home directory of the MHK beeing jointly tested, as described bellow.